Volume 16, Issue 2 (March & April- In Press 2025) BCN 2025, 16(2): 393-402 | Back to browse issues page

 Abstract:

-Introduction: Application of deep brain stimulation (DBS) has been considered as a new therapeutic manner for neurological disorders, including epilepsy, treatment.
-However, the precise procedures underlying the anticonvulsant action of high-frequency stimulation (HFS) remain unclear.
-In this study, we explored the impact of applying high-frequency stimulation in the olfactory bulb on alterations observed in spontaneous excitatory postsynaptic currents (sEPSCs) in kindled animals.
+Introduction: Deep brain stimulation (DBS) is a new therapeutic method for the treatment of neurological disorders such as epilepsy.
+However, the precise procedure underlying the anticonvulsant action of high-frequency stimulation (HFS) has remained unclear.
+This study explores the effect of HFS applied to the olfactory bulb (OB) on seizure-induced changes in spontaneous excitatory postsynaptic currents (sEPSCs) in kindling animals.

-Methods: Male rats underwent a kindling procedure involving semi-rapid electrical stimulation (six stimulations/day) of the dorsal CA1 area.
-HFS (130 Hz) was administered in full kindled rats at four times (i.e., 5 min, 6 h, 24 h, and 30 h) after the 6th (i.e., the last) kindling stimulation (kindled+HFS group).
-Subsequently, the impact of HFS on EPSCs was evaluated in pyramidal cells in CA1 area of the hippocampal slices from kindled subjects using whole cell patch clamp technique.
+Methods: Male rats underwent a kindling procedure involving semi-rapid electrical stimulation (6 stimulations per day) of the hippocampal CA1 region.
+Fully kindled animals received HFS (at 130 Hz) at 5 min, 6 h, 24 h, and 30 h after the last kindling stimulation (kindled+HFS group).
+Subsequently, the impact of HFS on EPSCs was evaluated in CA1 pyramidal neurons of hippocampal slices from kindled subjects using the whole cell patch clamp technique.

-Results: In kindled animals sEPSC amplitude increased (p<0.001), while the sEPSC inter-event interval decreased compared to the control group (p<0.05).
-Application of HFS in the olfactory bulb of fully kindled rats resulted in a reduction in sEPSCs amplitude and an increase in the sEPSCs’ inter-event interval.
-There was not any significant difference in membrane potential and input resistance in kindled animals compared to control group.
-Notably, application of HFS in kindled animals restored the observed changes, so that no significant change was observed in mentioned parameters when kindled+HFS compared with the control group.
+Results: In kindling animals, sEPSC amplitude increased (P<0.001), while the sEPSC inter-event interval decreased compared to the control group (P<0.05).
+Applying HFS in the OB of fully kindled animals resulted in a reduction in sEPSCs amplitude and an increase in the inter-event interval of sEPSCs.
+No significant differences between kindling and control groups were observed in membrane potential and input resistance.
+Notably, the application of HFS in kindling animals restored the observed changes, so no significant difference was observed in the measured parameters between the kindled+HFS and control groups.

-Conclusion: These findings suggested that the olfactory bulb may be considered a viable DBS target in epilepsy treatment, and HFS application may mitigate the increase in sEPSCs occurrence following seizure in kindled animals.
+Conclusion: These findings suggest that the OB may be a viable target for DBS in epilepsy treatment.
+HFS application may mitigate a seizure-induced increase in sEPSCs occurrence.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience